Japan’s Seijin No Hi is one of the main celebrations around the country. Read further to know more about it!

 Related: Gift the Nengajo New Year’s Card to your friends and family, here’s your guide!

-Beginning of the Seijin No Hi
+History of Seijin No Hi

 After World War II, Japan was rebuilding itself.
 In the year 1948, Seijin No Hi was held for the first time in Warabi City to motivate the younger generation and offer them hope for the future.